 Later, philosophers were joined by theologians who also got involved in trying to understand why people do what they do, often basing their speculations on religious doctrine.

 Many of the ideas that philosophers and theologians had over the years were right on target.
-These were smart people with a lot of insight about human nature.
+These were smart people with a lot of insight into human nature.
 But many of their explanations also turned out to be completely wrong.

-Now, we shouldn’t fault them for having drawn wrong conclusions—even modern researchers sometimes make mistakes.
+We shouldn’t fault them for having drawn wrong conclusions—even modern researchers sometimes make mistakes.
 But the difference between then and now is that, before the emergence of scientific methods, those early thinkers couldn’t test their ideas the way that behavioral scientists can today.

-Today, more than 120 years later, the work of a few creative scientists has blossomed into a very large enterprise, involving hundreds of thousands of researchers around the world who study behavior and psychological processes.
+Today, more than 120 years later, the work of a few creative scientists has blossomed into a large enterprise, involving hundreds of thousands of researchers around the world who study behavior and psychological processes.